-LIF 106 Social Etiquette (2 units)
+LIF106 Social Etiquette (2 units)

 This course assists the student in the development of Christian social interaction, self-worth as a gift from God, effective relational skills, and the Christian ministry of hospitality from the perspective of the guest or the host.
-Prerequisites: none.

-LIF 303 Leadership for Women (1 unit)An examination of leadership within the Christian community, this course focuses on assertiveness within Godly submission, conflict resolution, and the development of Godly leadership traits such as vision, spirituality, respect, sacrifice, and love.
-Prerequisites: none budgeting, consumer practices, and counseling on finance.
-This course prepares the student for personal financial planning and goal setting to achieve career and financial objectives based upon a foundation of Christian Principles.
-Prerequisites: none.
+LIF303 Leadership for Women (1 unit)An examination of leadership within the Christian community, this course focuses on assertiveness within Godly submission, conflict resolution, and the development of Godly leadership traits such as vision, spirituality, respect, sacrifice, and love.
+Prerequisites: none

-LIF 304 Personal Finance (2 units)
+LIF304 Personal Finance (2 units)